NetSys/irn-vivado-hls/README.md

 ###### IRN Receiver

-1. Go to --irn_receiver-- folder.
+1. Go to *irn_receiver* folder.

 2. Update the file 'megarun.sh' to set the correct path to the licence file.

 3. Run 'megarun.sh'.

-4. The synthesis report can be found in --rdma_receiver/solution-128/syn/report/receiveData_csynth.rpt--.
+4. The synthesis report can be found in *rdma_receiver/solution-128/syn/report/receiveData_csynth.rpt*.

-5. The trace output can be found at --rdma_receiver/solution-128/sim/wrapc/output.txt-- and can be compared against --traces/recvOutput-40Gbps-incast.txt--
+5. The trace output can be found at *rdma_receiver/solution-128/sim/wrapc/output.txt* and can be compared against *traces/recvOutput-40Gbps-incast.txt*

 ###### Sender

-1. Go to --irn_sender-- folder.
+1. Go to *irn_sender* folder.

 2. Update the file 'megarun.sh' to set the correct path to the licence file.

 3. Run 'megarun.sh'.

-4. For each --$module-- in --(txFree, receiveAck, timeout)--, the synthesis report can be found in --rdma_sender_$module/solution-128/syn/report/$module_csynth.rpt--.
+4. For each *$module* in *(txFree, receiveAck, timeout)*, the synthesis report can be found in *rdma_sender_$module/solution-128/syn/report/$module_csynth.rpt*.

-5. The trace output can be found at --rdma_sender_$module/solution-128/sim/wrapc/output.txt-- and can be compared against --traces/sendOutput-40Gbps-incast.txt--
+5. The trace output can be found at *rdma_sender_$module/solution-128/sim/wrapc/output.txt* and can be compared against *traces/sendOutput-40Gbps-incast.txt*